Introduction

 Actually, I want the radio to interrupt everything else, but that is not an option with the Sena (it is with the Cardos: Settings -> Radio Integration -> On).

-The Icom A16B is a pain!
+The Sena 60S and the Icom A16B connection is a pain!
 If the Icom does not connect when it tries to, it goes into a Bluetooth failure and just gives up.
 You have to turn it off and on and try again.
 It would seem that the Icom is looking for Sena to broadcast that it is available, which it doesn't, and the Icom will not advertise that it is available.
 So they just sit there not connecting... until the Icom gives up and quits.
-I'm not picking on the Sena 60S, this problem may exist with many new headsets using the latest Bluetooth version.

 Getting Connected...